MariwanJ/BasicSerial/README.md

 # Mbed CE BasicSerial library
 This project implements software serial communication without the use of interrupts or threads.
-Originally, the intention was to convert SoftSerial, but I encountered difficulties in getting it to work.
+Initially, the goal was to convert the SoftSerial library, but I encountered difficulties in achieving functionality.

-Regarding the Arduino library, it is important to note that independent sending and receiving is not possible.
-The scheduling of threads is set at 1ms, which means that the high-speed responsiveness required for Serial communications cannot be achieved through multithreading.
+It is important to note that the Arduino library does not support independent sending and receiving.
+The thread scheduling is set at 1 ms, which means that the high-speed responsiveness required for serial communications cannot be achieved through multithreading.

-Since this library relies on the implementation of wait_ns for each microcontroller within MBED-OS CE, its performance will heavily depend on the specific implementation of wait_ns for each microcontroller.
+Since this library relies on the implementation of `wait_ns` for each microcontroller within MBED-OS CE, its performance will heavily depend on how `wait_ns` is implemented for each specific microcontroller.

-While this project may work well for low-speed and high-clock MCUs, it may encounter issues with other low CPU clock configurations.
-Currently, the project is based on the NUCLEO-F207ZG board, but you will need to modify the settings to make it work with other CPUs.
+While this project may work well for low-speed and high-clock MCUs, it may face challenges with other configurations that have lower CPU clock speeds.
+Currently, the project is based on the NUCLEO-F207ZG board, but you will need to modify the settings to make it compatible with other CPUs.

 # WARNING!!
  Use it at your own risk.
 I don't guarantee the performance of this library.